-The concept of zero waste is a goal which is ethical & economical, to help direct people to altering their current lifestyle & begin practising ways to live more sustainably.
-Some would explain this a circular economy, which the Ellen Macarthur Foundation states, “a circular economy aims to redefine growth, focusing on positive society-wide benefits.
+The Ellen Macarthur Foundation stated “a circular economy aims to redefine growth, focusing on positive society-wide benefits.
 It entails gradually decoupling economic activity from the consumption of finite resources, and designing waste out of the system.”

-Zero waste is a way of life which not only makes your own life more fulfilling, but benefits every aspect of our world at the same time!
+Zero waste is a way of life which not only makes your own life more fulfilling, but also benefits every aspect of the world at the same time!

-How can we live a Zero Waste life?
+How can we live a Zero Waste lifestyle?

 - Refuse: Which is exactly what it says on the tin, say no to the products you don’t even need to begin with.